SS Brazil (1928): Wartime civilian voyage

 On the morning of 6 December 1941 Brazil sailed from New York for South America carrying 316 passengers and a record amount of mail, between 8,000 and 9,000 sacks.
 The passengers included four Japanese diplomats, one of whom was accompanied by his wife.
 The next morning Japan attacked Pearl Harbor and on 8 December the USA declared war on Japan.
 As blackout precautions Brazil's crew sealed and blacked out her portholes and painted her interior lights blue and purple.
 On 10 December Brazil arrived to make her scheduled call in Barbados, and British intelligence officers boarded her and removed the five Japanese.

 From 17 to 25 December the crew camouflaged Brazil with grey paint.
 In Rio de Janeiro they painted out the Stars and Stripes painted on each side of her hull, and then near Montevideo they painted her funnel gray.
 Brazil reached Buenos Aires on 23 December and the crew finished painting her gray all over on Christmas Day.

 Brazil then began a slow return voyage to the USA.
 She carried only 135 passengers, of whom 56 were Argentinian, Uruguayan and Brazilian aviation cadets on their way to be trained in the USA.
 This was Brazil's last civilian voyage for six and a half years.

-Troop ship
+As a troop ship

 The War Shipping Administration, which took over all ocean shipping for the duration, entered into a General Agency Agreement (GAA) with Moore McCormick to operate the ship on 4 March 1942.
 Brazil was converted to carry 5,155 troops to operate as one of the large, fast vessels able to sail independently when required and became one of the most active troop ships of the war.